LodestarFinance/lodestar-frontend/README.md

 ### Google Cloud Storage

-To deploy the Compound web3 front-end to Google Cloud Storage, you should be familar with [Hosting a Static Site](https://cloud.google.com/storage/docs/hosting-static-website) on Google Cloud.
+To deploy the Lodestar web3 front-end to Google Cloud Storage, you should be familar with [Hosting a Static Site](https://cloud.google.com/storage/docs/hosting-static-website) on Google Cloud.
 Follow the instructions on creating a CNAME record with your DNS provider and creating a fully-public bucket.
 Also, make sure to have the [Cloud SDK](https://cloud.google.com/sdk/) tools installed, that you're logged in via `gcloud auth`, and that you have [your correct project set](https://cloud.google.com/sdk/gcloud/reference/config/set).

 To deploy to a gcloud bucket: